mwportfolio/ICT-Supplier-Analysis/README.md

 ### Objective

-To implement an analytics application that facilitates interactive analysis of ICT Suppliers to Australian Government.
+The objective is to implement an analytics application that facilitates interactive analysis of ICT Suppliers to the Australian Government.

 The application will scrape, store, transform, clean, curate and present data using various technologies and tools including:
 - Apache Spark, BeautifulSoup